 5.2 Remote Data Recovery.
 Where you wish Ontrack to perform a data recovery for those occasions when submitting any Equipment is not required, Ontrack may be able to perform a remote data recovery.
 You must download and install the Ontrack RDR client software using the link provided by Ontrack.
 Once installed, the client allows the user to connect to Ontrack via an encrypted internet connection.
 The RDR connection is only used by Ontrack to control the Ontrack recovery tools directly on the Customer’s machine.
 Your Data will not be transferred to Ontrack during this process.

 5.4 Mobile Phone Repair.
 The primary service we offer will be the recovery of the Data from the Mobile Phone and we do not offer a standalone Mobile Phone repair.
-Where a repair is possible, we will repair and restore functionality to the Mobile Phone so that you are able to use it in normal usage conditions.

 5.5 You will be informed of the estimated completion date of the Services during the Order process.
 The costs of returning the Equipment will be as set out on the relevant Quotation.

 5.6 For some Services, we may need certain information from you such as user names, passwords and/or access codes.
 If you do not provide this information within a reasonable time of our request, this will result in a delay of the Services.
 We will not be responsible for supplying the Services late or not supplying any part of them if this is caused by you not giving us the information we need.

 5.7 We may have to suspend the supply of Services to: (i) deal with technical problems or make technical changes; (ii) update the Services to reflect changes in relevant laws and regulatory requirements; (iii) make changes to the Services as requested by you.
 We may also suspend supply of the Services if you do not pay.